-Situated Matale district, in the middle of Sri Lanka’s famous cultural Triangle, Sigiriya (Lion’s rock, Sinhalese - සීගිරිය) is an ancient rock fortress and palace ruin surrounded by the remains of an extensive network of gardens, reservoirs.
-Sigiriya is also renowned for its 5th century pre-christian frescoes, which are reminiscent of the paintings of Ajanta Caves of India.
+Situated in Matale district, in the middle of Sri Lanka’s famous cultural Triangle, Sigiriya (Lion’s rock, in Sinhalese සීගිරිය) is an ancient rock fortress and palace ruin surrounded by the remains of an extensive network of gardens and reservoirs.
+The fortress’ name is echoed in the staircases that emerge from a lion’s mouth constructed in brick and plaster which offer access to the site.
+Sigiriya is also renowned for its 5th century pre-christian frescoes, which are reminiscent of the paintings of the Ajanta Caves in India.
 One of the eight World Heritage Sites of Sri Lanka, it has also been declared by UNESCO as the 8th Wonder of the World.

 The Cultural Triangle Project, launched by the Government of Sri Lanka, focused its attention on Sigiriya in 1982.
 Archaeological work began on the entire city for the first time under this project.
 There was a sculpted lion’s head above the legs and paws flanking the entrance, but the head broke down many years ago.

 The whole face of the hill appears to have been a gigantic picture gallery.The paintings would have covered most of the western face of the rock, There are references in the graffiti to 500 ladies in these paintings.
 However, many more are lost forever, having been wiped out when the Palace once more became a monastery, so that the paintings would not disturb meditation.

 To visit this stunning site, Olanka Travels can arrange a breathtaking tour.

 HOW LONG HAVE YOU BEEN A GUIDE?